Last Updated on September 2, 2022 by The Filtery Staff

 Price: $9 (bento sandwich bag) – $47 (full-sized insulated organic lunch bag)

-They also carry other lunch essentials like smaller zippered snack bags made from organic cotton, beeswax wraps, and more.
+They also carry other lunch essentials like smaller organic cotton snack bags, beeswax wraps, and more.
 Materials and quality vary widely on Etsy, so just make sure you check the product description before buying, and don’t hesitate to message the seller to ask more questions if you need to.

 Best for: Kids & toddlers